When we started our debt-free journey, we became laser-focused on budgeting and paying off debt.

 Frugal people choose quality over quantity

 Buying the cheapest item is not always going to save you money.
-Frugal people like to get the best deal, but not at the expense of quality.
-They know how to think long-term.
+Frugal people like to get a great deal, but not at the expense of quality.
+They know how to think long-term, and prefer to spend more on high quality items.

 How will the item or service hold up over time?